 Transport and release of hatchery reared fish downstream of trapping sites was implemented in 2001 to eliminate hatchery reared fry and smolts from the enumeration catch.
 Consequently, all production estimates are for wild reared salmon within the South Alouette River.
 The only exceptions are chum, chinook and coho fry.
-During the past three years (2009-2011), in an effort to improve chinook stocking results, hatchery reared chinook fry were released upstream at ALLCO Park (April-June) to facilitate imprinting (G. Clayton, ARMS, Maple Ridge, B.C., pers. comm.).
-There is also limited releases of chum, chinook and coho fry (April - June) by school children as part of the ARMS-FRCC Hatchery Community Education and Stewardship Program.
+During the previous three years (2009-2011), in an effort to improve chinook stocking results, hatchery reared chinook fry were released upstream at ALLCO Park (April-June) to facilitate imprinting (G. Clayton, ARMS, Maple Ridge, B.C., pers. comm.).
+There has also been very limited numbers of chum, chinook and coho fry released by school children as part of the ARMS-FRCC Hatchery Community Education and Stewardship Program.